 Ms Li is the Company Secretary of Energy Metals Limited since July 2010.
 She provides her service via L.X.K.
 Consulting.
-On 25 May 2015, the Company entered into a Professional Service Agreement with Ms. Li and pays a rate of \$105/hour in return for her professional services.
+The Company entered into a Professional Service Agreement with Ms. Li and pays a rate of \$105/hour in return for her professional services.
 The agreement may be terminated by a party if the other party commits a breach of the agreement and the breach is not corrected within 30 days.